larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Remove ArchISO USB from computer then boot back into it
 #
-# Howto change SDDM Theme if you didn't manually and were met with a "Classic" Theme:
-# Navigate to Colors & Themes -> Login Screen (SDDM) -> then select "Breeze" and hit Apply
-# It will then have applied it and on next reboot and others after it will persist
-#
 # This is also the way to fix if the taskbar (panel) appears on the wrong monitor: Simply go to Global Theme
 # Press Breeze or Breeze-Dark, select BOTH checkboxes and hit apply.
 Wait and then it will correctly apply
 # This will also persist on reboots as well.